 It’s this predominant position that should guide you when you’re shopping for a new mattress.

-So, below are a few things to think about for all types of sleeper.
+So, below are a few things to think about for all types of sleepers.

 Back Sleeper Considerations

-The first step towards solving this problem is understanding that, as a back sleeper, you will need more support than someone who say, sleeps on their side.
-For this reason, if you’re on the market for a new mattress (and of course I recommend memory foam), it’s wise to look for a model that’s medium firm or slightly more plush than most.
-However, going too plush can also pose it’s problems because you need more support for your spine than people who sleep in a different position do.
+The first step towards solving this problem is understanding that, as a back sleeper, you will need more support than someone who says, sleeps on their side.
+For this reason, if you’re in the market for a new mattress (and of course, I recommend a memory foam mattress), it’s wise to look for a model that’s medium firm or slightly more plush than most.
+However, going too plush can also pose its problems because you need more support for your spine than people who sleep in a different position do.

 It may all start to sound very confusing and I understand how you feel.
 After all, it wasn’t that long ago I was in the same situation.

 You do have to think about how heavy you are, what you do and don’t find comfortable, and the fact you may need to consider motion transfer if you share your bed with someone else.

 Choosing a new mattress can be a journey in itself, but if you understand that, as a back sleeper, it’s your spine that needs a little extra help, this should narrow down the choice (if only a little).

 If you sleep on your side, you may be happy to know this is one of the healthiest positions.
 Sleeping in this position, for one thing, will help reduce acid reflux.
 This is why your doctor might tell you sleeping on your side is better for you if you’re pregnant.

 It also means the blood can circulate better and it reduces the amount of pressure on your lungs.
 Think about it.
 If you have a partner that snores, the chances are this is at its worst when they sleep on their back.
 For the most part, a snoring partner can be pretty much silenced by helping them to turn on their side.